apohllo/ror-tasks/task-3/Readme.md

 ## How to write good tests?

 Assuming that we opted-in for TDD the next question is: how to write good test?
-If TDD is a remedy for software development problem, writing tests should be easier than writing the system implementation.
+If TDD is a remedy for a software development problem, writing tests should be easier than writing the system implementation.
 But this is not always the case.

+### Start with acceptance tests, continue with unit tests

 What principles should be followed when the tests are written?